niiiixd/Docker-Registry-with-LetsEncrypt/README.md

-# Secure docker registry with LetsEncrypt
+# Secure docker registry with Let's Encrypt
 Deploy a docker registry with letsencrypt certificates on CentOS 7.
 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
 The Registry is open-source, under the permissive Apache license.